azadbolour/share/rust/listserver/README.md

 ## List Server

+This crate implements an http service for managing lists of items.
+Each list has a String name, and a set of String elements.

+The service layer uses a ListService trait, with two implementations, one using an in-memory list store, `list_service-in_memory`, and one using a database, `list_service_db`.
+Currently the latter uses sqlite.

+The web layer is implemented by using *rocket*.

+The database layer is implemented by using *diesel*.

 ### To Learn

+#### Strings

-Detailed account of String vs &str.
+- Detailed account of String vs &str.
 String is a library struct. str is a base type, a language primitive, like u32. str is always borrowed - hence &str.
   It is borrowed either from a string literal or from a String.

 https://blog.thoughtram.io/string-vs-str-in-rust/

 https://news.ycombinator.com/item?id=16546562

+#### Thread Safety

+Deep understanding of the *Send* and *Sync* traits.
+How Rust decides that they are needed, and how they affect ccollaborators of data structures using them.

 ### Some Links